Teen suspect in Maryland officer's slaying held without bail

 "Your client is one-man crime wave," Chester told Harris' public defender, who was pushing for Harris to be sent to a juvenile lockup.

-According to a probable cause statement filed Tuesday, Harris told a detective he had been waiting in the driver's seat of the vehicle as "associates" were committing a burglary.
+According to a probable cause statement filed Tuesday, Harris told a detective that he "drove at the officer" and then abandoned the Jeep a short distance away.

-He tried to flee in the Jeep when he saw Caprio arrive on the block, but she followed him and ordered him out of the vehicle, the statement said.
-Harris told the detective that he "drove at the officer," according to the statement.

-Police have said three other teenagers suspected in area burglaries were in custody Tuesday in connection with the incident.
-The teens, who police didn't immediately name, were expected to have initial court appearances Wednesday.
+Police said in a statement that the Jeep was found with a bullet hole where Caprio fired her service weapon at the driver just before she was struck.

+The three teens — ages 15, 16, and 17 — who police say were burglarizing the house were tracked down at their families' homes in Baltimore, Sheridan said.

+A medical examiner determined Caprio died of trauma to the head and torso, police Chief Terrence Sheridan said.

-She would have been on the force four years in July, police said.
+Caprio, who would have been on the force four years in July, was smart, athletic and energetic, just the type of officer you want to hire, the chief said.
+She and her husband were to start vacation this weekend to celebrate their third wedding anniversary and their upcoming birthdays, police said in a news release.

-After Harris' court hearing, officers declined to speak to reporters about their slain colleague.
-Her relatives could not immediately be reached by The Associated Press

-Caprio's death stunned the quiet, residential neighborhood, said Baltimore County Councilman David Marks, who lives nearby.
+The death stunned the quiet, residential neighborhood, said Baltimore County Councilman David Marks, who lives nearby.

 "The community I represent stands united in grief for this fallen police officer, and our hope is that all those involved are brought to justice," Marks said.

+Gov. Larry Hogan ordered flags to fly at half-staff through Friday, the day of Caprio's funeral.

-Resident Tony Kurek told The Associated Press his adult son was outside in the family's yard Monday afternoon when the son saw the officer with her gun drawn, confronting someone in a Jeep.
+Tony Kurek, who lives on the street where Caprio was fatally injured, told The Associated Press his adult son was outside in the family's yard Monday afternoon when the son saw the officer with her gun drawn, confronting someone in a Jeep.

 "The next thing he heard was a pop, and he saw the Jeep take off and run right over her," Kurek said.
 The car left skid marks, he said, and officer was on the ground bleeding.

-Note: This story has been corrected to remove a reference to the officer being shot.
-Police have said she was not found with a gunshot wound.